yolticmtzz/Politwitverse/README.md

 Tweepy, Azure SQL Server, Power BI www.politwit1984.com

-Thaanks to https://github.com/s/preprocessor for the great parsing tool that's being used in this project.
+Thanks to https://github.com/s/preprocessor for the great parsing tool that's being used in this project.